 Business processes can be divided into two types, both of which can be addressed with process improvement strategies:

-Here are some of the most commonly used strategies to implement process improvement.
+Here are some of the most commonly used strategies to implement process improvement and implement continuous improvement.

 Here is our five step process improvement plan to help you get started: